-U.S. Representative Bill Flores (R-TX) of Bryan discusses last night’s State of the Union address, legislative branch standing to sue the president, party perceptions, and more during his weekly Washington update on The Infomaniacs, Wednesday, Jan.
-29. Click below to listen to Congressman Bill Flores’ discussion with WTAW’s Scott DeLucia.
+U.S. Representative Bill Flores (R-TX) of Bryan discussed the America COMPETES Act, predictions of court action for Obamacare and possible replacement, PATRIOT Act reauthorization, and more during his weekly Washington update on The Infomaniacs Wednesday, May 27.
+Click below to listen to Congressman Bill Flores’ discussion with WTAW’s Scott DeLucia.

 As part of Memorial Day activities, the Veterans of Foreign Wars hosted a ceremony at local Post 4692 on FM 2818.
 Below are comments from the guest speaker Representative Bill Flores of Bryan.